 Take some time to discover the work of Doris Lee (1905-1938), one of the most successful artists of the Depression era effectively navigating both the commercial and fine art worlds.
 Often dismissed due to focus on domestic subjects and her decorative, folk art style, Lee did not earn the same recognition as her male counterparts in the art historical canon.

 Co-curated by Barbara L. Jones and Melissa Wolfe, Curator of American Art, Saint Louis Art Museum, Simple Pleasures: The Art of Doris Lee presents the first major critical assessment of Lee’s career and brings overdue recognition to the artist’s contribution to American art.
-The exhibition showcases 77 of Lee’s most notable works spanning from the 1930s through the 1960s.
+The exhibition showcases over 70 of Lee’s most notable works spanning from the 1930s through the 1960s.
 Using a saturated color palette, Lee paintings, drawings, prints, and commissioned commercial designs for fabric and pottery, are playful and at times quite humorous.

 A fully illustrated, full-color catalogue with four essays will accompany the exhibition, and is available for sale now in The Westmoreland’s Museum Shop and online.